 Justice also excelled at outreach events for DWR, helping to educate the public about DWR’s work and to connect the CPOs with people.
 He and Billhimer did many demonstrations and appearances at events.
 “Justice would put on quite a show,” said Billhimer.
 “You could ask Justice what the limit on trout was, and he’d bark six times.
 That was a crowd favorite.
 When you said the word ‘bad guy,’ he’d bark.
 That helped our demos at schools and got a lot of attention.
 Justice knew his role in our demo really well.”

 Justice was also one of the stars of the popular Virginia Conservation Police lip sync challenge video.

 Justice was also a beloved member of Billhimer’s family, even serving as ringbearer at the Billhimers’ wedding.
 “He would go everywhere with us, even off duty,” said Billhimer.
 “Anywhere I went, he went.
 He didn’t even know what a kennel facility looked like.
 We even skipped some vacations over the years because they weren’t dog-friendly.
 I’d rather have him with me and miss a vacation.”

-The DGIF Conservation Police K9 program is generously supported by the Ward Burton Wildlife Foundation’s Caring for the CPO K9s fund (click to donate).
-Donations help support DGIF’s K9 program with veterinary bills, wellness-related costs, and more.
+The DWR Conservation Police K9 program is generously supported by the Ward Burton Wildlife Foundation’s Caring for the CPO K9s fund (click to donate).
+Donations help support DWR’s K9 program with veterinary bills, wellness-related costs, and more.